simple2d/simple2d/README.md

 git submodule update --remote
 ```

-Alternatively, you can clone the repo and update the submodule in one step:
+Alternatively, you can clone the repo and update the submodule in one step using:

 ```bash
 git clone --recursive https://github.com/simple2d/simple2d.git
 ```

-Simply run `git submodule update --remote` anytime to get the latest changes from `test_media` (i.e. when there's a new commit available).
+To get the latest changes from `test_media`, like when new commits are available, simply run `git submodule update --remote`.

 ### Building the Tests

 Simply run `make tests`.
-Built tests are placed in the `tests/` directory with the same name as their C source file.
+Tests are compiled and placed in the `tests/` directory with the same name as their C source file.

 ### Available Tests